 TL;DR

-A prospect list is a collection of potential customers for targeted outreach.
+A prospect list is a list of potential customers for targeted outreach.
 Essential data points include geography, industry, company size, services/products, funding/revenue, and growth rate.
 Additional information like decision-makers, tech stack, and past engagement history can enhance personalization.

 A well-curated prospect list is vital for efficient sales outreach, serving as the foundation for identifying and engaging potential customers.
 By incorporating relevant data points, businesses can tailor their messaging and focus on the leads most likely to convert.